AmrTamerDev/clsInput_Validation_Library-CPP/README.md

 # 📌 C++ Input Validation Library (clsInputValidate) ⚡

 A lightweight and efficient C++ utility class designed to validate user input, ensuring data integrity and seamless error handling.
 This library provides robust number and date validation functions for console applications. 🚀

 ---

 ## 🌟 Project Overview
 The **clsInputValidate** class helps developers ensure that user input meets required constraints, preventing invalid entries and enhancing program reliability.
 It includes functionalities such as:

-✔️ **Numeric validation**: Ensures input is within a valid range.
+✔️ **Numeric validation**: Ensures input falls within a valid range.
 ✔️ **Date validation**: Checks if a date is valid and falls within a given range.
 ✔️ **User input handling**: Reads and processes numbers and strings safely.
 ✔️ **Error handling**: Prevents incorrect inputs and prompts re-entry.

 This class is designed for **C++ console-based applications** that require user input validation.

 ---